 This category is the most relevant to the Company.
 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included in interest income in the Statement of Profit and Loss.
 The losses arising from impairment are recognised in the profit or loss.
-The Company's financial assets at amortised cost includes trade receivables included under other non-current financial assets.
-For more information on receivables, refer to Note 2.6 & 2.32.
+The Company's financial assets at amortised cost includes trade receivables and other current financial assets.
+For more information on receivables, refer to Note 2.29.